fireduck64/adventofcode/notes.md

 in a certain range when checking every 17.
 The loops I was trying to optimize out were doing real work, in that they were checking multiplication values.
 Bah.

+# 2016

+## Day 22 - Grid Computing

+What the fuck.
+I tried to do this with a regular A-star.
+Branching factor was way way too big.
+I tried to get clever with some recursive solution to finding good next states.
+Way too much branching.

+I tried to use A-star to solve the sub-problem of finding a way to move the actual magic data.
+Way too much branching as well.

+Then I started fucking up the A-star visited state data.
+Rather than location + path or location + map data, I trimmed to just location.
+I'm sure there are some inputs this won't work for.
+Basically, the first time we move the magic data to some location, we assume that is good regardless of what madness we might have done to the rest of the nodes.
+If there is some solution that involves leaving some intermediate node alone to use it later, my solution would probably clobber that and be wrong.

+Maybe.
+Whatever, gold star, good enough.